Last Updated on

 I started blogging back in 2012 right around the time that I hit a very low point in my personal life.
 It was an extremely tough situation that I was going through that made me feel defeated and shrunk back by fear.

-Not only did I need encouragement in my life to pull me back up from that depth of sadness and despair, I needed an outlet where I could voice what my heart was saying and my body was experiencing.
+Not only did I need encouragement in my life to pull me back up from that depth of sadness and despair, but I also needed an outlet where I could voice what my heart was saying and my body was experiencing.

 So blogging for me is a way of bringing hope, inspiration, motivation and encouragement to myself and others on the real issues and challenges that we face in everyday life while providing practical and helpful solutions of how they too can overcome.